voidwulf/Project_1/README.md

 ##### Technology
 * [Compress JPEG](https://compressjpeg.com/) has been used to compress jpeg images
 * [Tiny png](https://tinypng.com/) has been used to compress PNG images

+### Tutor recognition
+* Joke Heyndels for point me to the right tools and tutoring support during the final days of the project